 Ham-to-Ham Combat: Any time any of the following are onscreen at the same time: Barbossa, Jack Sparrow, Captain Teague, Davy Jones, Elizabeth (in the third movie), Angelica and Blackbeard (in the fourth).

 Handwave: In-universe example.
 Whenever something improbable happens, the character insists Sea Turtles were involved

-Jack claimed to escape the island Barbosas marooned him on by creating a raft made of sea turtles.
-He actually bartered his way onto a smuggler's vessel with someone else's rum cache.
+Jack claimed to escape the island Barbossa marooned him on by creating a raft made of sea turtles.
+He actually bartered his way onto a smuggler's vessel when they landed to pick up their rum cache.

 When Will arives on the island where Davy Jones stashed his heart and Jack asked how he got there, he replied, "Sea Turtles!
 I strapped a pair of them to my feet!"
 He was hiding on the Flying Dutchman.

 The dog that carries the keys to the written version of the Pirate Code.
 Pintel and Ragetti ask where it came from and Teague says, "Sea turtles, mate."
 Word of God is that the Dog really did escape the island with sea turtles.